oxwm/oxwm/README.md

 # Getting Started

-You'll want to have a file named `oxwm/config.toml` in your platform-specific configuration directory.
+You might want to have a file named `oxwm/config.toml` in your platform-specific configuration directory.
 For Linux, this is usually `~/.config/`.
 A sensible default config file might look like this: